Sakinaaa5253/sales-visualizations/README.md

-# 📊 Sales Performance Dashboard Report
+# 📊 Sales Performance Dashboard Report- Task 2

-This repository contains a visual storytelling report created as part of a Data Analyst internship project.
+This repository contains a visual storytelling report created for a Data Analyst internship project.

 ## 📁 Contents